firehawkvfx/firehawk/README.md

 brew install gettext
 brew link --force gettext
 ```
-- Now we will setup our environment variables from templates.
-If you have already done this before, you will probably want to keep your old secrets instead of copying in the template.
+- We will need 4 random mac adresses, 2 for dev and 2 for production.
+Keep them somewhere temporarily for us to copy into the vagrant config later.
 ```
-cp config/defaults/secrets-general.template ../secrets/secrets-general
-cp config/defaults/config.template ../secrets/config
-cp config/defaults/defaults.template ../secrets/defaults
-cp config/defaults/vagrant.template ../secrets/vagrant
+for i in {1..4}; do ./scripts/random_mac_unicast.sh; done
 ```
-- First step before launching vagrant is to ensure an environment var is set with a random mac (you can generate it yourself with scripts/random_mac_unicast.sh) and store it as a variable in secrets/vagrant.  eg,
+- Now we will setup our environment variables with templates.
+If you have already done this before, you will probably want to keep your old secrets instead of initalising the template.
+Otherwise, continue with the setup script.
 ```
-TF_VAR_gateway_mac_dev=0023AE327C51
+cd firehawk
+./scripts/setup.sh
 ```
+- Select 'Configure Vagrant'.
+- Either proceed to setup each variable step by step or use an external editor on ``firehawk-deploy-dev/secrets/vagrant``
+- When asked about the 4 mac adresses, copy in the 4 entries generated earlier.
-- Source the environment variables from the vagrant file.  --init assumes an unencrypted file is being used.
+- Source the environment variables from the vagrant config file for the dev environment.  --init assumes an unencrypted file is being used.
 We always do this before running vagrant.
-    source ./update_vars.sh --dev --init
-- Bring up the vm
 ```
-vagrant up
+source ./update_vars.sh --dev --init vagrant up
 ```
 - Get your router to assign/reserve a static ip using this same mac address so that the address doesn't change.  if it does, then render nodes won't find the manager.